 Figure 1 depicts the three three-player games in the experiment.
-In all three games, players choose whether to pass a chip worth \$1 to the next player.
+In all three games, players choose whether to pass a chip worth \$1 to the next player (give, G), or not (keep, K).
 Following the multiplier methods used for investment and public goods games, a passed chip turns into two chips.1